FedericaSidoti/FedericaSidoti/README.md

 :computer: Then I re-discovered my passion and here comes **Boolean Careers** to help me out

-:wrench: I love learning new coding skills, languages & frameworks: **curiosity** DOES NOT kill catS, really (or so I hope).
+:wrench: I love learning new coding skills, languages & frameworks: **curiosity** DOES NOT kill cats, really (or so I hope).

-:purple_heart: I love more doing so in a team: from the beginning I learned with great help from teachers, more experienced figures, even forums and friendly neighborhood enthusiasts on the Web.
+:purple_heart: I love more doing so in a team: from the beginning I learned with great help from teachers, more experienced figures, even forums and friendly neighbourhood enthusiasts on the Web.
 I feel like **working together** and **never gatekeeping knowledge** is one of the best part in the DEV world.

 :game_dice: Yes, I'm **nerd and proud**, LARPs and GDRs are my favourites! (but chess is worth a mention).